yassirdeveloper/cli/README.md

 - **Error Handling**: Graceful error handling with descriptive messages.
 - **Extensibility**: Easily add new commands or modify existing ones.
 - **Cross-Platform**: Works seamlessly on Windows, macOS, and Linux.
+- **Interactive Shell**: Supports an interactive shell with persistent history and customizable prompts.
+- **Customizable Configuration**: Set the CLI's name, symbol, and history limit.

 ---